motdotla/writings/articles/notions.md

 A service for unsubscribe - a middle layer for companies - that does smarter unsubscribing.
 Mainly it tries to rescue an unsubscriber from unsubscribing.
 Like, hey here' s a 50% off coupon if you stick around.
 Or, hey we can send less email now.
 Things along that line that make it easy to a company.

 A service like evite but with cooler templates - interactive ones and ones that put sound in the email.
 A star wars invite for stars parties.

+Email Betterment Site - A list of hacks/extensions/platforms to make your email better